 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to management's goodwill impairment assessment, including controls over the valuation of the Joybird reporting unit, which included controls over significant assumptions related to the sales and operating income projections, the discount rate and the market multiples based on revenue for comparable public companies.
 These procedures also included, among others (i) testing management's process for developing the fair value estimate of the Joybird reporting unit; (ii) evaluating the appropriateness of the discounted cash flow model and market approach used by management; (iii) testing the completeness and accuracy of underlying data used in the discounted cash flow model and market approach; and (iv) evaluating the reasonableness of the significant assumptions used by management related to the sales and operating income projections and the discount rate used in the discounted cash flow model, and the market multiples based on revenue for comparable public companies used in the market approach.
 Evaluating management's assumptions related to the sales and operating income projections involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the Joybird reporting unit; (ii) the consistency with external market and industry data; and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the Company's discounted cash flow model and market approach and (ii) the reasonableness of the discount rate assumption used in the discounted cash flow model and market multiples based on revenue for companies assumption used in the market approach.
+Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the Company's discounted cash flow model and market approach and (ii) the reasonableness of the discount rate assumption used in the discounted cash flow model and market approach and market approach and (ii) the reasonableness of the discount rate assumption used in the discounted cash flow model and market approach and (ii) the reasonableness of the discount at a sympton used in the discounted cash flow model and market approach and (ii) the reasonableness of the discount rate assumption used in the market ap